Nocturnes, Op. 62 (Chopin)

 Written between 1845 and 1846, Nocturnes Op.
 62 are a set of two nocturnes for solo piano by Frédéric Chopin.
-They were published in 1846 and are dedicated to Mdlle.
-R. de Konneritz.
+They were published in 1846 and are dedicated to Mademoiselle R. de Konneritz (daughter of Hans Heinrich von Könneritz, the ambassador of Saxony in Paris).
 These were Chopin's final compositions in the genre, although they were not the last to be published.

 Nocturne in B major, Op.
 62, No. 1

 The Nocturne in B major opens with two introductory chords.
 After a pause, a melody in B major emerges.
 At first, the action proceeds gently and smoothly (dolce, legato).
-The piece soon turns into declamation, led by a voice in the upper register, and after a rapid scale in the right hand, there is a quick a reprise of the main theme.
-Then the B section of this ternary formed (A–B–A) piece begins.
+The piece soon turns into declamation, led by a voice in the upper register, and after a rapid scale in the right hand, there is a quick reprise of the main theme.
+Then, the B section of this ternary formed (A–B–A) piece begins.

 The middle section, in the distant key of A♭ major, is marked sostenuto and legatissimo.
-Though it begins softly, it can also be described as inhibited, showing unease, triggered by the play of syncopation of the left hand chords.
+Though it begins softly, it can also be described as inhibited, showing unease, triggered by the play of syncopation of the left-hand chords.
 Chopin ends this section with harmonic subtlety and delicacy.

 The main section of the nocturne returns, in the home key of B major.
 Furthermore, the opening melody is embellished by continuous figuration including many trills, grace notes and runs.
 The main theme ends with a resolution in B major, in a particularly long coda.
 The coda ends with a simple and peaceful harmonic phrase.
 The recurring harmonies from the introductory chord alternate with the tonic B major chord before concluding as an I-V-I cadence.

 The embellishment upon the return of the main theme has often been compared to an Italian da capo aria in Italian bel canto style.
-In the anglophone world, the B major nocturne has been given the name of an exotic greenhouse flower, the ‘Tuberose’.
-James Huneker explains, "the chief tune has charm, a fruity charm’, and its return in the reprise ‘is faint with a sick, rich odor."
+In the anglophone world, the B major nocturne is named the ‘Tuberose’, an exotic greenhouse flower.
+James Huneker explains the reason: "the chief tune has charm, a fruity charm’, and its return in the reprise ‘is faint with a sick, rich odor".